 :featureType = "profile";

 The pressure(o), temperature(o), and humidity(o) data is associated with the coordinate values time(i), z(o), lat(i), and lon(i), where i indicates which profile.
-All elements for one profile are contiguous along the flat dimension.
-The flat dimension (obs) may be the unlimited dimension or not.
+All elements for one profile are contiguous along the sample dimension.
+The sample dimension (obs) may be the unlimited dimension or not.
 All variables that have the instance dimension (profile) as their single dimension are considered to be information about the profiles.

-The count variable (row_size) contains the number of elements for each profile, and is identified by having an attribute with name "flat_dimension" whose value is the flat dimension being counted.
+The count variable (row_size) contains the number of elements for each profile, and is identified by having an attribute with name "sample_dimension" whose value is the sample dimension being counted.
 It must have the profile dimension as its single dimension, and must be type integer.
 The elements are associated with the profile using the same algorithm as in A9.2.4.

 A9.3.5 Indexed ragged array representation of profiles

 When the number of vertical levels for each profile varies, and one cannot write them contiguously, one can use the indexed ragged array representation.
 The canonical use case is when writing real-time data streams that contain reports from many profiles, arriving randomly.
-If the flat dimension is the unlimited dimension, this allows data to be appended to the file.
+If the sample dimension is the unlimited dimension, this allows data to be appended to the file.

 Example A9.3.5.1.
 Atmospheric sounding profiles for a common set of vertical coordinates stored in the indexed ragged array representation.